Follow these steps to define enumerated data for code generation from MATLAB® algorithms:

 classdef(Enumeration) sysMode < int32 enumeration OFF(0) ON(1) end end

 Each enumerated value consists of a string EnumName and an underlying integer N. Each EnumName must be unique within its type, but can also appear in other enumerated types.
 The underlying integers need not be either consecutive or ordered, nor must they be unique within the type or across types.

 Save the file on the MATLAB path.

 The name of the file must match the name of the enumerated data type.
 The match is case sensitive.

 For examples of enumerated data type definitions, see Define Enumerated Data for Code Generation.

 You must use a unique name for each enumerated data type.
 The name of an enumerated data type cannot match the name of a toolbox function supported for code generation, or another data type or a variable in the MATLAB base workspace.
 Otherwise, a name conflict occurs.

 For example, you cannot name an enumerated data type mode because MATLAB for code generation provides a toolbox function of the same name.

-For a list of toolbox functions supported for code generation, see Functions Supported for C/C++ Code Generation — Alphabetical List.
+For a list of toolbox functions supported for code generation, see Functions and Objects Supported for C and C++ Code Generation — Alphabetical List.